Close×

 Setting the context

-According to the Worldwide Digital Transformation Spending Guide from theInternational Data Corporation (IDC), digital transformation accounted for almost $1,800 billion in 2022, an increase of 17.6% on 2021.
-These staggering investments indicate that companies around the world are adopting a major pace of change in terms of their digital maturity.
+According to theInternational Data Corporation (IDC) Worldwide Digital Transformation Spending Guide, digital transformation accounted for nearly $1.8 trillion in 2022, an increase of 17.6% over 2021.
+These staggering investments indicate that companies around the world are embracing a major pace of change in terms of their digital maturity.

 In Quebec, most industries are lagging in terms of digitization between Industry 3.0 and Industry 4.0.
 This phenomenon makes our companies vulnerable to their international competitors whose internal and external operations are more digitized.